Flood gate in Thai capital focus of fear, rivalry

 Anger is seething in flooded communities on the wrong side of inner Bangkok's flood barricades.

-Residents of the northeastern Bangkok suburb of Sam Wa took matters into their own hands this week and hacked away at the side of a canal flood gate, aiming to let the water flow out of their area towards the city centre.
+Residents of the northeastern Bangkok suburb of Sam Wa took matters into their own hands this week and hacked away at the side of a canal flood gate, aiming to let the water flow out of their area toward the city center.

 Yingluck ordered the gate opened in the face of the residents' demands.
-The Bangkok government objected on the grounds that the flow could endanger the city centre.
+The Bangkok government objected on the grounds that the flow could endanger the city center.

 On Wednesday, city officials and workers went to the Sam Wa flood gate to repair the damage and limit the amount of water flowing through.